-Projects IBN – Institute for forestry and nature research
+IBN – Institute for Forestry and Nature Research

 Wageningen, The Netherlands

-The IBN Institute’s new building is located to the north of the university city of Wageningen, close to other existing agricultural institutes.
+The laboratory and administration building, now called Lumen, is located in the north of the university city of Wageningen, close to other existing agricultural institutes.
 The design brief was for a functional, user-friendly research facility working in harmony with nature; versatile and ecologically sound.

 The building was designed not to dominate its rural setting, but to embrace the landscape, with all workplaces in direct contact with indoor and outdoor gardens.
 Two indoor gardens provide the focus for daily activities and function as informal meeting areas.
 Beyond this, they are an integral component of the building’s energy concept, improving the performance of the external envelope.